 Shortness of breath after surgery can be very scary and, in some cases, life-threatening.
-It may involve such sensations as feeling unable to take a big breath, tightness in the chest or difficulty breathing.
-Shortness of breath can have numerous causes, including airway blockage, lack of activity, pain or even underlying heart and lung conditions.
+It may include such sensations as feeling unable to take a big breath, tightness in the chest or difficulty breathing.
+Shortness of breath can have numerous causes, including a blockage in the airway or atelectasis, a blood clot or fluid accumulation in the lungs.
 Feeling short of breath after surgery should never be ignored.

-Airway blockage may occur anywhere from the mouth to the lungs.
-After surgery, the mouth, tongue, vocal cords and throat can swell or muscles can go into spasm, causing narrowing of the airway and difficulty getting air into the lungs.
-After surgery around the neck, a hematoma -- collection of blood -- may form and place pressure on the throat, causing collapse of the airway.
-Occasionally, a blood clot causes airway blockage.
-This is most likely after surgery involving the nose or airway.
+Blockage, or narrowing, may occur anywhere in the airway from the mouth to the lungs.
+After surgery, the mouth, tongue, vocal cords and throat can swell or muscles in these areas can go into spasm, causing narrowing of the airway and difficulty getting air into the lungs.
+After neck surgery, blood may collect to form a hematoma, which may press on the throat and cause collapse of the airway.
+Occasionally a blood clot enters the airway, causing blockage.
+This is most likely to occur after surgery involving the nose or airway.

-Blood clots may develop in the veins of the legs, especially after major surgery if a person is inactive.
-Sometimes, the clots break off and travel to the chest, blocking blood flow to the lungs.
-These clots -- called pulmonary emboli -- can produce shortness of breath, chest pain and a bloody cough.
-A heart attack, which is most likely to occur in people with preexising heart disease, can also cause difficulty breathing.
-Crushing chest pain may or may not be present.
+A blood clot may develop in a leg vein, especially after major surgery if a person is inactive.
+Sometimes the clot breaks off and travels to the chest, blocking blood flow to the lungs.
+This clot -- called a pulmonary embolus -- can produce shortness of breath, chest pain and a bloody cough.
+A heart attack, which is most likely to occur in people with preexisting heart disease, can also cause difficulty breathing.
+Crushing chest pain, lightheadedness, palpitations and nausea may or may not be present as well.

 Intravenous fluids administered during surgery sometimes accumulate in the lungs, causing difficulty breathing.
 This is especially likely after major surgery when large amounts of fluid are received.
-It is also more common in people with heart failure, whose heart muscle is unable to pump the extra amount of fluid in the blood, so it backs up into the lungs.
+It is also more common in people with heart failure, whose heart muscle is unable to pump the extra amount of fluid in the blood so the fluid backs up into the lungs.

-Severe blood loss from major surgery may result in an insufficient number of red blood cells to carry oxygen throughout the body.
+Severe blood loss from major surgery may cause anemia, reducing the number of red blood cells so there are not enough to carry oxygen throughout the body.
 This can lead to shortness of breath as the body tries to breathe in more oxygen.
-Sometimes, shortness of breath is due to air accumulating in the space outside the lung, causing compression and collapse of the lung.
-This air accumulation -- called a pneumothorax -- is particularly likely to occur after chest surgery or after insertion of a central line -- an intravenous tube in a large vein of the chest.
+Sometimes shortness of breath is due to air accumulating in the space surrounding the lung, causing compression and collapse of the lung.
+This air accumulation, called a pneumothorax, is particularly likely after chest surgery or after the insertion of a central line -- an intravenous tube in a large chest or neck vein.